-In its collections, Victoria Mansion has over ninety percent of the objects that were in the house in 1860.
-After Ruggles Morse passed away, his widow Olive made a room-by-room list of the furnishings and objects she sold to the Libby family along with the house.
-Thankfully, we have that original inventory and have used it, as well as photographs taken during the Morse and Libby occupancies, to identify pieces that were removed from the site and to ensure they are returned to their proper locations.
+In its collections, Victoria Mansion has over 90% of the objects that were in the house in 1860.
+Olive Morse made a room-by-room list of the furnishings and objects she sold to the Libby family with the house after her husband Ruggles died.
+Thankfully, we have that original inventory.
+We have used it and photographs taken during the Morse and Libby occupancies to identify and ensure pieces that were removed from the site are returned to their proper locations.
+Some of the most spectacular pieces are highlighted here.